Wireless Internet Access at East Brunswick Public Library

 How to Use the Wireless Internet at the Library

 Most users simply bring their wireless enabled laptop to the library and turn it on.
-The computer will automatically recognize the wireless network.
-To access it, open your web browser and you should automatically be presented with a logon screen.
-The library network is password authenticated, so you must type in your Library Card # and your PIN.
-If you do not have a library card, you can get a wireless guest card from the Help Window.
+The computer will automatically recognize the wireless network (EBPL_WiFi for WPA2 encrypted connections, EBPL_WiFi2 for non-secure sessions).
+To access it, connect to either EBPL_WiFi or EBPL_WiFi2 (passkey is "ebplwifi"), and then open your web browser.
+You should automatically be presented with a logon screen.
+Simply click the "Proceed" button to login to our network.

 After you have logged in, you will automatically be redirected to your home page.
 A pop-up may come up, giving you the option to logoff of the network once you are finished your session.
 Depending on your computer configuration, you may get one of the several screens, informing you that you have successfully logged on, and giving you the option of logging off.
 Logging Off is recommended once you have finished your session, but is not required.
 Not logging off will not damage your computer.